CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/UploadingFiles/_index.md

 *Size \[World\]* allows you to set the numeric size along all three axis.
 You can also switch to measuring in inches by checking the inches box.

-If the lock icon is closed, the object will retain it's original proportions and sclae axis equally.
-If it is open you can manipulate the three seperately.
+If the lock icon is closed, the object will retain it's original proportions and scale axis equally.
+If it is open you can manipulate the three separately.

-The rewind icon will set the object to it's original dimentions
+The rewind icon will set the object to it's original dimensions

 ### Rotation